 Longline Fit T-shirt

-The long line trend has been around for a few seasons now, and we can’t see it going anywhere over here at Idle HQ.
+The long line trend has been around for a few seasons now, and we can’t see it going anywhere over here at Idle.
 What long line means is that the hem of your T-shirt sits a lot lower on the body than a regular fitted T-shirt would do.
 You’ll often see that, sometimes, only the back of your T-shirt will have an elongated hem, this just adds detail and a different look to your T-shirt, without going too overboard.

 Regular Fit T-shirt